-Some space heaters, furnaces, and boilers use factory-built metal chimneys with single stainless steel liners that vent horizontally under positive pressure.
+Some space heaters, furnaces, and boilers use seamless, stainless steel vents for Category III venting (e.g. - AL29-4C) that vent horizontally under positive pressure.

 Condensing furnaces usually employ horizontal or vertical plastic-pipe chimneys.

 Two types of sealed-combustion vents: On the left is a concentric vent exiting through a roof.
 On the right is a plastic-pipe vent and combustion-air opens through the wall.